Safety

 To promote a safe environment for YouthWorks participants and for the communities that we serve, we require that a federal and multi-state (also called “national”) background check and sex offender registry check be completed on all participants 18 and over, including Adult Leaders and youth attending the mission trip.
 Knowing that all adults are getting background checks will give peace of mind to community groups and your group.
 It will also fulfill requirements from ministry partners that want background checks completed on adults who will be volunteering at their organizations.

-Alcohol, Drug and Weapon Policy
+Alcohol, Drug & Weapon Policy

 Alcohol, illicit drugs and weapons are strictly forbidden at YouthWorks housing and ministry sites.
 Anyone (leaders/youth) in possession of such items will be sent home immediately.
 To ensure the safety of your youth, we request that any prescription drugs and other medications be held in the custody of one of the Adult Leaders from your group.